Chief ministership of N. Chandrababu Naidu: Welfare policies

 In July 1999, Naidu launched the Deepam scheme to provide LPG cooking gas connections to rural women, with a budget of ₹100 crore (equivalent to ₹365 crore or US$46 million in 2020).
 The central government agreed to provide one million LPG connections via this scheme.
 This scheme was later extended to urban areas by formally releasing the liquefied petroleum gas cylinders to some women beneficiaries.
 Under the scheme, the state government pays the security deposit of Rs 1,000 per connection to the oil company.

 A five-fold hike in the Social security pension scheme was introduced in 2014 increasing the amount of the pension from ₹200 to ₹1000 effective from October 2014.
 Later in the year 2018 the benefit amount was again increased from ₹1000 to ₹2000 with effective from January 2019 to benefit 5 million old aged people.
-A similar pension scheme NTR Bharosa was introduced to benefit the vulnerable sections of the society covering old aged, weavers, widows, disabled, toddy toppers, transgenders, fishermen and also to people needing Antiretroviral Therapy and suffering with Chronic Kidney Disease of Unknown Aetiology.
+A similar pension scheme NTR Bharosa was introduced to benefit the vulnerable sections of the society covering old aged, weavers, widows, disabled, toddy toppers, transgender people, fishermen and also to people needing Antiretroviral Therapy and suffering with Chronic Kidney Disease of Unknown Aetiology.

 Videshi Vidya Deevena Scheme was introduced applicable for members from economically weak families of Kapu community of Andhra Pradesh who aspire to do their Graduate (only MBBS), Post Graduate, MS or Ph.D. courses abroad.
 Financial assistance of ₹1,000,000 shall be granted to the selected applicants through the prescribed process.
 A later similar scheme called "NTR Videshi Vidya Scheme" was introduced for the welfare of the Bc community.

 Loan waiver scheme was introduced to waive off the loans of women self help groups like DWCRA.
 Later financial benefit scheme like Pasupu Kunkuma was introduced to provide financial aid to SHGs where each beneficiary is provided with ₹10,000 in cash and a smart phone.

 Mukhyamantri Yuvanestham scheme was introduced to provide financial aid of ₹1000 every month to the unemployed youth ranging from the age of 20 to 30 years.

 During Naidu's third term a total of 21 welfare schemes were introduced in the newly bifurcated state of Andhra Pradesh namely NTR Vaidya Seva, Chandranna Bima, Chandranna Sankranthi Kanuka, Chandranna Ramzan Taufa, Chandranna Kapu Bhavan Chandranna Pelli Kanuka etc.